TV Tropes Needs Your Help

 - Farraday City is what you'd get if Basin City was moved to the coast.

-- Code Name: It's traditional that every person with powers has some kind of code name, even if they don't have a secret identity.
+- Code Name: It's traditional that every person with powers has some kind of code name, even if they don't have a secret identity to protect.
 This is especially important to the members of Crossfire, who absolutely insist on calling people with powers by their code name.
 Red Shift discovers that this can be pretty inconvenient when talking about a new metahuman who hasn't had time to think of a code name yet.

 - Deadpan Snarker: CB, on occasion.